QR Teaching Activities

 Spreadsheets Across the Curriculum module/Geology of National Parks course.
 Students estimate travel times and costs of a driving/camping trip to visit national parks in the Colorado Plateau.

-A Percentage Stroll through Norris Geyser Basin, Yellowstone National Park part of Pedagogy in Action:Partners:Spreadsheets Across the Curriculum:Geology of National Parks:Examples
+Getting to the Point: Exploring Tectonic Motion at Point Reyes National Seashore part of Pedagogy in Action:Partners:Spreadsheets Across the Curriculum:Geology of National Parks:Examples